Hello12345678890/hamin/navigation/about.md

     Move to San Diego 2020
     Go to school 2020-now

+    ### interests and disinterests
+    I like playing video games and reading books.
+I enjoy to play board games with my family and beating them.
+I like math and science.
+I dislike doing what my parents tell me to do.
+I dislike history and language arts.

     // 3a.
 Consider how to update style count for size of container
     // The grid-template-columns has been defined as dynamic with auto-fill and minmax